Mortgage interest tax relief

 Mortgage Interest Tax Relief for Landlords: How Section 24 Works and What You Can Do About It

 For many landlords in the UK, the change to mortgage interest tax relief has been the single biggest factor pushing up their tax bills over the past decade.
+This sits within the wider Income Tax framework covered in our ultimate guide to personal tax in the UK.
 If you own a buy-to-let property personally and have a mortgage on it, this article explains how the current rules work, why they affect higher-rate taxpayers so significantly, and what planning options are available.

 The Old System: Full Deduction (Pre-April 2020)